wildfly-security/wildfly-openssl/README.md

 This code was originally based on the Tomcat Native code, however it has been fairly extensively modified to more closely align with JSSE and to support dynamic linking.

+WildFly OpenSSL is compatible with both the OpenSSL 3.0 series and the OpenSSL 1.1.1 series.

 Usage
 =====